 12/ Jeremiah Conway, of Heart's Content, Trinity Bay, married and settled at Caplin Bay about 1891.

 13/ Two unrelated Costello families settled in Caplin Bay about 1900.
 Fred Costello was from Ferryland and Dick Costello was from Cape Broyle.

-14/ Martin Cullen (aka Cullinan) appears to have lived at Caplin Bay in the 1840s and 1850s.
-He may have been employed with Robert Power, since Robert left him his house, farm animals, and fishing boats and gear in his will of November 1844.
+14/ Martin Cullen likely lived at Caplin Bay from the 1820s through to the 1850s.
+He was the fishing partner of Robert Power.
+Robert left his house, farm animals, and fishing boats and gear to Martin in his will of November 1844.